Lean Games: Transforming Learning and Culture Through Play

 - Energizing company-wide Lean transformations

-It is important to be aware of the right timing and context for implementing Lean games to maximize their effectiveness.
+Knowing the timing and context for implementing Lean games is vital to maximizing their effectiveness.

-Lean games are particularly effective for trainees, providing them with interactive and engaging learning experiences.
+Lean games are particularly effective for trainees, providing interactive and engaging learning experiences.

 They are helpful for frontline workers, engineers, and executives.
 Based on their role, each group will learn different lessons.